yushiangfu/study-notes/~usb.md

 ## <a name="gadget"></a> Gadget

+Laptops and mobiles can work as USB hosts accessing USB devices through a host controller and root hub.
-As modern USB devices become more capable and all-encompassing, some can act like hosts handling other USB devices, such as pen drives.
+However, modern mobiles and pads can also act like USB devices, ready to respond to host-side requests.
 It's a feature in need of support from hardware which can be either a USB host controller (UHC) or USB device controller (UDC) at one time.
 The Linux system that behaves like a USB device is called the gadget, driven by the gadget drivers that fulfill the actual functionality.
-So far, three types of drivers are in place; one generic and two specific to the USB framework:
+So far, a few types of drivers have been mentioned:

 - device driver
-    - for a system to match interface drivers to a USB device
+    - to match interface driver(s)
 - interface driver
-    - for a system to control a USB device
+    - to control a USB device
+- host controller driver
+    - to control a UHC
-- gadget driver.
+- gadget driver
-    - for a system to be a USB device
+    - to become a USB device
+- device controller driver
+    - to control a UDC

 <p align="center"><img src="images/usb/gadget.png" /></p>